garden-io/garden/docs/reference/module-types/jib-container.md

           # information.
           defaultGroup:

-    # Specifies which service in the remote k8s cluster must be replaced by the local one.
+    # Specifies necessary configuration details of the local service which will replace a target remote service in the
+    # k8s cluster.
     #
+    # The target service in the k8s cluster will be replaced by a proxy container with an ssh server running,
+    # and the reverse port forwarding will be automatically configured to route the traffic to the local service and
+    # back.
+    #
+    # Local mode is enabled by setting the `--local-mode` option on the `garden deploy` command.
+    #
-    # See the [Local mode guide](https://docs.garden.io/guides/...) for more information.
+    # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.
     localMode:
       # The local port of the ssh tunnel to the target remote k8s cluster.
       localAppPort: